nevil78/signedwork/GOOGLE_OAUTH_SETUP.md

 Our application is properly configured with:
 - ✅ Google OAuth strategy
 - ✅ Proper scopes (profile, email)
-- ✅ Account selection prompt
+- ✅ Account selection prompt (fixed re-authorization issue)
 - ✅ Secure callback handling
+- ✅ Data mapping fixes applied
-- ⚠️ Missing: App name in Google Cloud Console
+- ⚠️ **ACTION REQUIRED**: App name in Google Cloud Console needs to be changed

+## URGENT: Google Cloud Console Configuration Required
+**Issue**: OAuth consent screen shows ugly Replit URL instead of "Signedwork" **Impact**: Makes the platform look unprofessional and hurts user trust **Solution**: You need to update the app name in Google Cloud Console (see steps above)

 ## Note
 This is a one-time setup that requires access to the Google Cloud Console where the OAuth credentials were created.